szabgab/slides/docker/create-image.md

 We could include something like `CMD curl https://code-maven.com` in the Dockerfile, but then it would default to download the given page.

-We could use `CMD curl` and hope to pass the URL to the `docker run` command, but the parameters given on the command-line will override everythin we have in CMD.
+We could use `CMD curl` and hope to pass the URL to the `docker run` command, but the parameters given on the command-line will override everything we have in CMD.

 However there is another tool called `ENTRYPOINT`.
-It is very similar to `CMD`, but in certain situation it allows the *addition* of parameters instead the overwriting of parametres.
+It is very similar to `CMD`, but in certain situations it allows the *addition* of parameters instead of the overwriting of parameters.
 {/aside}

 ![](examples/curl-command/Dockerfile)